mzarnitsa/psql/README.md

 This is a simple plugin to execute SQL query from inside `nvim`.

-The plugin executes query with `psql` command, opens a split buffer in nvim and pastes the results there.
+The plugin executes query with `psql` command, opens a split buffer in nvim and shows results there.

 ![screenshot](sql-results.png)